jumpingrock/rockpaperscissor/readme.md

 to install dependency please use npm install on this project

-and there after to run simply use type 'node app.js' into your terminal
+and there after to run simply type 'node app.js' into your terminal.

+to run test simply type 'npm test' into your terminal.

 to refactor for lizard spock, add required if-else logic and change spock variable to true.